-Revenue recognition
+(a) Revenue recognition

-The Group recognises contract revenue for provision of IT services based on the percentage-of-completion method.
+The Group recognises contract revenue for provision of IT services based on the proportionate method.
 The stage of completion is measured by reference to the contract costs incurred to date compared to the estimated total costs for the contract.